bheimbu/evolutionary_ecology/docs/source/first_week.rst

     - Differentiate oribatid mites from other mite species.
     - Classify oribatid mites into major groups.
     - Group oribatid mite species based on distinct morphotypes.
-    - Identify oribatid mites to the genus level, and potentially to the species level.

 Tasks of the Day
 ^^^^^^^^^^^^^^^^